Zhang Yongming: Final murder and arrest

-In early May 2012, the Ministry of Public Security of the People's Republic of China sent a team of investigators to Yunnan Province after media reports of missing teenagers in the area.
-One of the missing persons, a 19-year-old man, identified as Han Yao, was confirmed as having been murdered.
-The investigation showed that an alleged serial killer had begun attacking males who were walking along a road near Zhang's home starting in 2008.
-After the murders, it was alleged that Zhang used various means of disposing of the bodies, including dismemberment, burning, and burial.
-Residents of Zhang's village stated they had seen plastic bags hanging from his home with what appeared to be bones protruding from them.
+On 7 May 2012, Zhang Yongming was arrested at his home.
+A search of the house found the recently dismembered body of Han Yao, along with several of his belonging including his phone, SIM card, and bank cards.
+At Zhang's house and in his fields, the human remains of about ten people were recovered buried beneath the soil.
+Residents of Nanmen stated they had seen plastic bags hanging from his home with what appeared to be broken bones protruding from them.
 Upon entering his home, police reported discovering human eyeballs preserved in bottles and what appeared to be human flesh drying.
 It was further alleged that Zhang fed his dogs flesh from some of his victims as well as selling it at the local market, calling it "ostrich meat".
+The Ministry of Public Security took over the investigation, which was completed on 27 May.